ALieNZ

 Now as breath-taking Josephine, Joe’s supposed twin sister, she will become Julie’s best friend.
 Then she will coyly distract Julie’s boyfriend Doug by flirting with him.
 Perhaps then, will Julie be available to Joe – the girl he desperately wants.
 And Josephine can have her fun too – driving every boy on campus mad with her charm.

-The witty highlights of this comical story climax when people become friends with both Josephine and Joe.
 Comic confrontations and masterful transformations surface constantly.
 Frantic scenes erupt when the two are supposed to be present at parties as Joe uses lockers, bushes or closets to expertly become a girl and vice versa.

 But behind all the humor, a very strong dilemma is brewing, Joe has absolute y fallen in love with Julie, and now wants to remain male.

-Today its’ the football championship, tonight is the prom, and he’s got to have her now. n a triumphant, charged game, Joe becomes the hero of his winning team and slaughters Doug’s team into oblivion.
+In a triumphant, charged game, Joe becomes the hero of his winning team and slaughters Doug’s team into oblivion.
 Joe’s become the hit of the high school, but more importantly, he’s Julie’s date for the dance

 It’s Doug whose been defeated on both counts – expelled from the team and cast out of Julie’s life.
 By now Josephine and Julie are best friends and even she no longer wants to toy with the loser.